“Don’t look back at the innkeeper’s door,” Goda said.

 Once the snake was very dead, Goda draped its body over her shoulders like a limp scarf and kept walking as if nothing had happened.
 Kanna had no time to react.
 Instead, she followed along when they rejoined her, her expression frozen in stunned confusion.
 She felt like she had just witnessed a murder.

 In time, they reached a crag that was not unlike the small cliffs that the monastery was built on.
-It was larger than the one Kanna had climbed the night before to get to their shelter, but it had a gradual walking path—thankfully, Kanna thought—that seemed to lead all the way up.
+It was higher up than the one Kanna had climbed the night before to get to their shelter, but it had a gradual walking path—thankfully, Kanna thought—that seemed to twist all the way up to an entrance in the stone.

 Goda’s light shined a small halo of clarity as they moved up the trail.
 This was how Kanna kept her bearings, though the light would flicker sometimes and it seemed a bit less bright than it had before.
-She worried that the batteries were already running low, that she might find herself shrouded in darkness without warning.
-Because the details on the ground escaped her, she tripped several times—but Goda somehow knew to pause whenever it happened, to allow Kanna to run into the back of her robes and catch herself.
+She worried that the batteries were already running low, and because the details on the ground escaped her, she tripped several times—but Goda somehow knew to pause whenever it happened, to allow Kanna to run into the back of her robes and catch herself.

-Parama brought them to the mouth of a cavern on a ledge.
-Kanna could see nothing special about it, could barely see a few paces inside because the light didn’t reach.
-She had already grown tired from the walk, so she let out a huff and the sound took longer than she expected to echo back towards her from the pitch-black hollow.
+Parama brought them to the mouth of a pitch-black cavern on a ledge.
+Kanna could barely see a few paces inside because the light didn’t reach, but when she groaned with exhaustion from the climb, the sound took longer than she expected to echo back.

 Kanna raised an eyebrow.
-“How deep does this run?”
+“How deep does this thing go?”

 She could see the outline of Parama’s face as an edge of Goda’s light hit his cheek.
-“Deeper than any of us think it does,” he said.
-He was grinning.
+“Deeper than anyone thinks it does,” he said.
+He was grinning with pride.

-They entered in a single file with Parama leading—and somehow knowing his way through the dark—while Goda trudged behind him holding the light.
-Kanna, who was most hesitant of all, straggled a few paces from the tail-end of Goda’s robes.
+They entered in a single file with Parama leading—and somehow knowing his way through the dark—while Goda trudged behind him holding the light, and Kanna, who was most hesitant of all, straggled a few paces after.

-They kept walking into the unknown, with only a spot of light to guide them.
-A strange smell overcame Kanna’s senses, and the crunching of the footfalls in front of her melded together, and every step began to fuse with the next, until all Kanna could hear were a series of smeared echoes that disoriented her.
+With only a spot of light to guide them, they walked deeper into the unknown, the entrance growing smaller behind them.
+Crunching footfalls melded together, every step fusing with the next, until all Kanna could hear were a series of smeared echoes that disoriented her.
 Every sound seemed to bounce back from forever away.
-The front of her head began to pulse with something like pain.
+It made her head pulse with a strange discomfort.

-Kanna stared with bewilderment.
-The deeper they went, the more the ribbons seemed to coil and expand and diversify, until she was looking at what appeared to be entangled snakes made of infinite color.
+Mystified by it all, Kanna stared.
+The deeper they went, the more the ribbons seemed to coil and expand and diversify, until she was looking at what appeared to be entangled snakes made of infinite color, etched with infinite geometry.

-They were moving.
-She blinked, to try to shake off the optical illusion, but no matter how many times she closed her eyes and reopened them, the snakes had begun to glow and pulse in time with the ticking in her head.
+And they were moving.
+Kanna blinked, trying to shake off the optical illusion, but no matter how many times she closed her eyes and reopened them, the snakes had begun to glow and swell in time with the pulsing feeling in her head.

 “What…what is this?” she asked—but she heard only her own voice echoing back to her in the void.
 She could no longer even hear her companions’ footsteps.

-She stumbled closer to one of the walls, and she saw that between the tangle of glowing snakes, there were words etched into the stone.
-She didn’t know what language and didn’t even recognize the script, but as she pulled away, she saw suddenly that the words coated almost every inch of the walls.
-They seemed to shine with their own source of illumination, but she could only see them where Goda’s spotlight struck directly.
+Kanna staggered closer to one of the walls.
+Staring into those endless spirals had begun to nauseate her, but she could not look away.
+Between the tangle of glowing snakes, she finally noticed words etched into the stone.
+She didn’t know what language and didn’t even recognize the script, but as she pulled away, she realized that the words coated almost every inch of the walls.
+They seemed to shine with their own source of light, but she could only see them where Goda’s lamp struck directly.

 “See what?”
-Goda’s voice reached her after a moment.
-“There’s nothing here to see.”
+Goda’s voice reached her after what felt like a long time.
+“There’s nothing to see here.”

-But then Goda turned to look at her and some of the light reached that insolent face.
+But then some of the light reached that insolent face.
 She smirked at Kanna.
-“You’re the only crazy one here,” she said.
+“You must be losing your mind,” she said.

 Parama started laughing.

-Kanna tilted her head up towards the ceiling and followed the winding path of the snakes.
-She grew entranced.
+With that small confirmation of her sanity, Kanna allowed herself to grow entranced.
+She followed the winding path of the snakes.
 The rest of the cavern seemed to disappear, and the more she stared, the more she noticed the intricacy of their design.
-Where at first she had just seen colored ribbons, she now saw tiny scales etched into the serpents, and tiny shadows where each row overlapped the other, and tiny dots of translucent color along the edges of each shadow, forever in seemingly infinite detail.
+Where at first she had just seen colored ribbons, she now saw tiny scales etched into the serpents, and tiny shadows where each row overlapped the other.
+The deeper she looked, the more she could see, until she realized that the lines that formed the snakes were themselves made of smaller snakes—and that those snakes were made of even smaller ones—forever, in seemingly endless detail.

-After while, it felt like she had been drawn up into the snakes, like she had been swallowed into that infinity, like she had become one of them.
+After while, it felt like she had been drawn up into the serpents, like she had been swallowed into that infinity to become one of them.

 But before she could come back to reason and remember where she was—before she could judge herself for becoming as insane as the woman who trudged in front of her—a deafening sound knocked her out of her trance.
 She wasn’t sure how loud it had really been, or if she had simply perceived it as a roar because it broke her concentration.

 It came from the mouth of the cave.
-Goda snapped around to face it, and so Kanna turned shortly after.
-They could barely see the entrance to the cavern anymore, but a silhouette blocked some of the moonlight, a figure that seemed posed as if it were staring at them.
+Goda snapped around to face it.
+A silhouette blocked some of the moonlight, a figure posed at the entrance far behind them, eyes shining straight towards them.

 And then Goda’s light went out.